-- 3 units, Letter, 3 lec/o lab
+- 3 units, Letter, 3 lec/0 lab, DE

 - DA, CSU

+- Prerequisite: ANATOMY 001 and PHYSIOL 001

 - This course provides an understanding of basic pharmacology and the standards, policies, and regulations involved in medication administration.
-A brief review of the math concepts involved in the calculations of dosage is included.
+A brief review of

+the math concepts involved in the calculations of dosage is included.
 The course focus is on drug classifications, pharmacodynamics, chemical interactions, toxicology and the use of the nursing process in medication administration.